 A carefully curated set of objets rest on a classic wood dresser.
 The suzani-inspired throw adds a burst of strong colour to Patrick and Lorraine Frey's bedroom.

-When entering CEO Piero’s home in Northern Italy, you’re greeted by high style.
+When entering CEO Piero Bisazza’s 19th-century palazzo in Northern Italy, you’re greeted by high style.
 Framed strips of wallpaper, based on early-19th-century French paintings, adorn the walls of the foyer.
 The traditional panels contrast with a polycarbonate EroS chair by French designer Philippe Starck, a shiny chrome sphere and a mid-’50s Sarfatti chandelier.

 A symmetrical shelving arrangement, vibrant red rug and animal print runner give this room punch.
 With minimal furniture, the space exudes a posh, gallery-like vibe.
 Glam covers break up large expanses of book spines.

-Piero showcases his collection of vintage and antique pieces.
+In his stately Vicenza, Italy home, tile designer Piero Bisazza showcases his collection of vintage and antique pieces.
 In the living room, two leather Barcelona chairs by Mies van der Rohe came from Piero’s mother’s estate.
 The tile-topped tables look like they could be Bisazza originals but are, in fact, ’60s-era collectibles.

-Located in the historic city centre of Alte Vicenza, Italy, Piero’s home features a private gallery that showcases a collection of photographs by legendary talents such as Helmut Newton and Robert Mapplethorpe.
+In CEO Piero Bisazza’s home in the historic city centre of Alte Vicenza, Italy, a private gallery showcases collection of photographs by legendary talents such as Helmut Newton and Robert Mapplethorpe.
 A hide rug and Wassily chairs by Marcel Breuer balance the chandelier from Bisazza’s home collection.